Ian Allison's Giant Sam Bankman-Fried Scoop Won Accolades in 2023

 And then Reynolds got to the heart of what Allison and others did: "Our future has been now made uncertain by the very work we're being honored for right now.
 And, yet, this makes me prouder, if that's even possible, of my fellow CoinDeskers because I know without a shred of doubt that had we the gift of prophecy and known our own work might put ourselves out of a job, there's not a reporter or editor at CoinDesk who would have done a thing differently.
 Journalism with integrity, regardless of the cost.
 That's the CoinDesk way."

-(FTX's demise hurt CoinDesk's parent company Digital Currency Group because it drove CoinDesk's corporate sibling Genesis into bankruptcy.
+(FTX's demise hurt CoinDesk's parent company, Digital Currency Group, because it drove CoinDesk's corporate sibling Genesis into bankruptcy.
 CoinDesk's prospects brightened after Reynolds spoke: In November, DCG sold it to Bullish, a crypto exchange run by former New York Stock Exchange President Tom Farley.)

-The huge Bankman-Fried story was not Allison's first or last significant story.
+The Bankman-Fried piece was not Allison's first or last significant story.
 Months before Wall Street heavyweight BlackRock said it would let clients buy and sell crypto through its trading platform, Allison told readers that might be coming.
 This year, he broke the shocking news that BlackRock was planning a bitcoin ETF, something that was confirmed by the company soon after.
-That decision has fueled a giant bitcoin rally.
+That decision sparked a large bitcoin rally.

 Told he'd be included in CoinDesk's list of most influential people for 2023, Allison replied: "OMG!
 I'm honored," followed immediately by, "Are you sure?"